KatharaFramework/Kathara-Labs/tutorials/kathara-external/base-configuration/README.md

 ## Resources
 You can find a ready-to-run example in the [lab](lab) directory.
-You only need to replace `<physical_interface>` with the name of one of your host interfaces.
+You only need to replace `<physical_interface>` with the name of one of your host interfaces in the `lab.ext` file.